Genetic Testing and Psychiatric Disorders

-As the primary and largest scientific society focused on the genetics of psychiatric disorders worldwide, the International Society of Psychiatric Genetics recognizes the growing attention given to clinical genetic testing and the questions raised about the value of such testing in psychiatry.
-We have convened an expert panel to review the available evidence and provide some guidance for the mental health and general medical communities.
-This statement is based on the best available published evidence to date, and will be reviewed periodically to keep pace with this rapidly changing field.
+As the major scientific society focused on the genetics of psychiatric disorders, the International Society of Psychiatric Genetics (ISPG) recognizes the growing attention given to clinical genetic testing and the questions raised about the value of such testing in psychiatry.
+We have convened an expert panel to review the available evidence and provide some guidance for clinicians in the mental health and general medical communities.
+This statement is based on the best available published evidence to date and will be reviewed periodically to keep pace with this rapidly changing field.

-Views are still evolving about several related issues that we will not handle here.
-These include the extent and format of genetic test data made available to patients and referring clinicians, prenatal genetic testing, and genetic testing in children.
+Views are still evolving about several related issues that we will not address here.
+These include the extent and format of genetic test data made available to patients and referring clinicians, prenatal genetic testing, and genetic testing in newborns.
 Our recommendations assume that all testing will be done in accordance with local laws and regulations.
-We discuss the issue of informed consent for genetic testing; testing in individuals who cannot provide informed consent is not covered here.
+We discuss the use of informed consent for genetic testing.
+Issues surrounding genetic testing in individuals who cannot provide informed consent are not covered here.

-Genetic Tests to assist Diagnosis and Identification of High-Risk Individuals
+Genetic Tests to Assist Diagnosis and Characterize Risk

 Reporting of Incidental or Secondary findings

 Genetic technologies such as next generation sequencing permit readout of an individual’s whole exome or whole genome sequence, and chromosomal microarray screening detects copy number variation across the entire genome.
-While useful in some contexts, genome-wide screens such as these may generate secondary or incidental findings of potential importance for medical conditions unrelated to the clinical complaint for which these tests were originally performed.
-Such unanticipated findings may highlight a preventable illness or one that could benefit from early intervention.
-Some authorities, such as the American College of Medical Genetics (ACMG), recommend that clinicians report some unanticipated findings back to individual patients (ref 8), although this recommendation was not intended for, and remains controversial in, purely research settings.
+While useful in some contexts, genome-wide diagnostic tests such as CMA and WES may also generate secondary or incidental findings of potential importance for medical conditions unrelated to the clinical complaint for which these tests were originally performed.
+Such findings may highlight a preventable illness that could benefit from early intervention but may also identify risk for a disease with no available treatment.

 While we concur with the ACMG recommendations regarding reporting of actionable findings to the referring clinician, a decision to inform a patient about such finding(s) must weigh several factors.
-These include the seriousness of the implicated disease, the potential medical consequences of nondisclosure, (3) and the potential negative impacts of disclosure on the patient’s psychological condition, insurability and quality of life, along with (4) the patient’s stated wish to be informed about such findings (ideally established during pre-test counseling), the patient’s capacity to appreciate the prognostic implications of such finding(s), the patient’s ability to participate in any preventive or therapeutic interventions.
+These include (1) the seriousness of the implicated disease, (2) potential medical consequences of nondisclosure, (3) and the potential negative impacts of disclosure on the patient’s psychological condition, insurability and quality of life, along with (4) the patient’s stated wish to be informed about such findings, capacity to appreciate the prognostic implications, and ability to participate in any preventive or therapeutic interventions.

-In general, we support informing patients of potentially actionable findings unless there are compelling reasons to withhold the information.
+In general, the Committee supports informing patients of potentially actionable secondary or incidental findings unless there are compelling reasons to withhold this information.
 For example, when test results become available during the active phase of an episodic psychotic illness, it may be reasonable to postpone disclosure of non-urgent findings until psychiatric stabilization has been achieved.
 Also, individuals who do not wish to be informed of genetic test results may have a right not to know (ref 10).

 Psychological, ethical and clinical implications in genetic testing

 Ethical concerns affect diagnostic testing, especially pre-symptomatic testing undertaken before recognized onset of disease (ref 11).
-When any genetic testing, there is a difficult balance between the risks and benefits of acting on a test result.
-Although psychological preparation for diagnosis and treatment may be among the potential benefits, possible risks include stopping or avoiding beneficial treatments, changing life plans, or deciding to terminate a pregnancy.
-These risks can have adverse impacts on an individual or a family, particularly when subject to misinformation, incomplete data, or misinterpretation.
+When any genetic testing is considered, there is a difficult balance between the risks and benefits of acting on a test result.
+Although psychological preparation for diagnosis and treatment may be among the potential benefits of genetic testing, possible risks include stopping or avoiding beneficial treatments, or loss of control over private information.
+These risks can have adverse effects on an individual or a family, such as changing life plans or deciding to terminate a pregnancy, particularly when subject to misinformation, incomplete data, or misinterpretation.
 Genetic test results, like all medical records, are private data but are at risk for unauthorized disclosure.
 To address this risk, entities that store genetic testing results in conjunction with personally identifiable data must employ advanced encryption and other computer security measures.

 Professional counseling is an important means to help patients understand these issues and ameliorate negative effects.
 The interpretation of genetic risk involves expertise in clinical genetics; supportive, psychotherapeutic, educational, or reproductive counseling may also be needed.
 Scalability of individual genetic counseling will be a challenge and needs to be addressed as the use of genetic testing increases.
 While we acknowledge that genetic counseling resources are limited in the context of mental health care, we recommend that any genetic tests ordered for diagnostic purposes and all genome-wide screens should include informed consent procedures and counseling by a professional skilled in both mental health and the interpretation of genetic test results.

 Direct-to-consumer (DTC) genetic tests, which can be obtained without a physician’s order, are often used recreationally by people interested in learning more about their ancestry or common traits, as well as genetic variants associated with medical disorders or treatment.
 The use of DTC genetic tests for medical purposes, however, is prohibited in many countries.
 The risks posed by medical DTC genetic testing have been addressed in previous statements from the American Society of Human Genetics, the European Society of Human Genetics, and the European Academy of Sciences (ref 12).
 Major risks include lack of informed consent and misinterpretation of results.
 While more research is needed, we do not recommend DTC genetic testing for medical purposes in patients with psychiatric illness or their families, or in healthy individuals concerned about risk or treatment for psychiatric disorders.